AndryX19/MSI-B550I-MPG-Gaming-Edge-Hackintosh/README.md

 ## Installation:
  - See Dortania guide -> https://dortania.github.io/OpenCore-Install-Guide/installer-guide/
+ - Use my EFI for boot and install macOS
  - Generate yours personal SMBIOS data for iMacPro1,1
- - with TextEdit put the generated MLB, SerialNo. and UUID in PlatformInfo section of config.plist in OC folder
+ - with TextEdit put the generated MLB, SerialNo and UUID in PlatformInfo section of config.plist in OC folder
- - Use my EFI for boot and install macOS

 That's all.